Quintus Servilius Priscus Fidenas

 Quintus Servilius Priscus Fidenas (prior to 463 BC – 390 BC) was a political figure and military leader in the Roman Republic who served as dictator in 435 BC and in 418 BC.

 Family

-Servilius belonged to the large and influential Servilia gens and through his filiation he was the son of Publius Servilius Priscus, consul in 463 BC and possibly grandson of Spurius Servilius Structus, consul in 476 BC.
+Servilius belonged to the large and influential Servilia gens.
+Through his filiation he was the son of Publius Servilius Priscus, consul in 463 BC, and possibly grandson of Spurius Servilius Structus, consul in 476 BC.
 He is most likely the father of Quintus Servilius Fidenas who was elected six times as consular tribune.

 Career

 Augur/Pontifex

 Servilius was appointed to replace Spurius Postumius Albus Regillensis in his religious functions, when the later died in 439 BC.
 As the only two sources mentioning this event are in disagreement if the office was that of an Augur or that of a Pontifex maximus it remains unclear which religious office Servilius held.

 First Dictatorship

 Although he had never held the consulship Servilius was appointed as dictator in 435 BC.
 The year had seen the escalation of the war with the Fidenates and a dictator was deemed necessary to finish the war.
 He selected the former consul Postumus Aebutius Helva Cornicen as his magister equitum, or vice-dictator, and successfully defeated and captured Fidenae.